luyadev/luya-deployer/UPGRADE.md

 ## from 1.x to 2.0

 + The `password()` option has been removed by latest deployer version, use ssh keys instead.
-+ Version 6.0 of [deployer/deployer](https://github.com/deployer/deployer), so LUYA Deployer skipped version 4 & 5 if you are looking for Docs.
++ Version 6.0 of [deployphp/deployer](https://github.com/deployphp/deployer), so LUYA Deployer skipped version 4 & 5 if you are looking for Docs.
 Version 1 of LUYA Deployer required version 3.0
-+ The `deploy.php` must be configured as following:
++ New deployment values and configuration.
+The `deploy.php` must be configured as following using `host()`:
 ```php
 <?php
 namespace Deployer;